dcellini/elasticsearch-graphql-server/README.md

 node server.es.bulk.js
 ... to add the documents

-Push the new changes to heroku
+Push the new changes to heroku using the following commands heroku login git push heroku HEAD:master